GoogleCloudPlatform/dataproc-templates/python/notebooks/HIVE/README.md

 Template for reading tables from HIVE Database and writing to BigQuery Dataset.

 Refer [Setup Vertex AI - PySpark](./../README.md) to setup new Jupyter notebook in vertexAI.
-Navigate to dataproc-templates/python/notebooks/HIVE/= and open HIVEtoBigquery_vertex_pipeline_pyspark.ipynb
+Once the setup is done navigate to dataproc-templates/python/notebooks/HIVE folder and open HIVEtoBigquery_vertex_pipeline_pyspark notebook.

 ### Overview